npcnon/npcnon/README.md

 ## 👋 About Me

 Hi there!
-I'm a backend developer based in **Cebu City, Philippines**.
-I specialize in backend development and am passionate about building scalable, efficient systems.
+I'm a developer specialized in backend development and am passionate about building scalable, efficient systems.
 Always eager to learn new technologies and tackle challenging problems.

 **What I'm focused on:**